TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles.md

     **Depending what's released first and available the following Workflow Logic will be used:**

-    - When a UHD WEBDL is released it will download the UHD WEB-DL. (streaming services)
+    - When the WEB-2160p is released it will download the WEB-2160p. (streaming services)
-    - When the High Quality UHD Encodes is released it will upgrade to the High Quality UHD Encodes.
+    - When the Bluray-2160p is released it will upgrade to the Bluray-2160p.
-    - The downloaded media will be upgraded to any of the added Custom Formats until a score of 10000.
+    - The downloaded media will be upgraded to any of the added Custom Formats until a score of `10000`.

     So why such a ridiculously high `Upgrade Until Custom` and not a score of `100`?